 |geometry||Geometry in WKT format|

-Fields that depends on plNumber
+Fields that depend on plNumber

 |product||Product name which belongs to given plNumber|